Travel Tips, Packing Recommendations, Rules of the Road

 NEW for all tours in the 2025 Season and Beyond

-For all new tours booked after October 4, 2022 for the 2025 season and beyond, guests of European Focus will be advised that no touring services will be offered by James on the day of arrival in Europe from the US, Canada or other areas which result in significant jet lag.
+For all new tours for the 2025 season and beyond, guests of European Focus will be advised that no touring services will be offered by James on the day of arrival in Europe from the US, Canada or other areas which result in significant jet lag.
 More and more clients are listening to sage advice and are booking a hotel near or at the airport for the arrival day and night so that they can decompress and relax before the official tour begins with James the following day.
 For those who wish to be picked up immediately after their flight arrives, James will do still do this but there will be no touring on Day 1, just delivery to the hotel and then “see you tomorrow at breakfast.”

 Art has taken 11 trips with European Focus since 2006.
 He and Cindy took a tour in June of 2022, making 12 for Art and three for Cindy.